beatrixcendana/Intro-to-Serverless-Project/FoodReminder2/readme.md

 **Azure Cognitive Services**

 - Timer trigger function: to give the reminder to the user when it is time to cook/eat.
-- LUIS: Search and understand the users' food preferences by pulling out relevant and detailed food recipes.
+- Food API: Search and understand the users' food preferences by pulling out relevant and detailed food recipes.
-- (Probably) I will include Azure data blob storage to store the images that contain the common ingredients that people eat daily.

 ### APIs